Khalid-Agha-2000/WanderLust-App/README.md

 ## Wanderlust – Full Stack Airbnb-like Application

+**Link to the deployed project:** [Click here to see Wanderlust-app live](https://wanderlust-app-ixhk.onrender.com/listings)

+**Video of the app on linkedin:** [Click to watch a short video of the project features](https://www.linkedin.com/posts/khalid-agha-7944a91b2_fullstack-webdevelopment-softwareengineering-activity-7388517076254138368-QNSe?utm_source=share&utm_medium=member_desktop&rcm=ACoAADGM-yABTJqfrShoasXU4af-x557hq8qip0)

 Wanderlust is a full-stack web application inspired by Airbnb.
 It allows users to explore, create, and manage property listings with ease.
 Designed for learning and practice, this project covers a wide range of features typical of a modern listing platform.
 Features